Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 I would like to look at the following:

-	- vocabulary size by speaker role and gender *(if genders are distributed evenly across roles)*
+	- word adn sentence length by speaker role and gender *(if genders are distributed evenly across roles)*
 	- number of turns by speaker role and gender *(if genders are distributed evenly across roles)*
 	- back channels
-	- supervised machine learning?
-		- can the computer guess if a sentence was uttered by a presenter, caller, or expert?

 ## Analysis:

-These analyses will be divided by gender and then also speaker type (P, C, or E)
+These analyses will be divided by gender and speaker type

 	- number of utterances (turns)
+	- average number of utterances (turns)
 	- number of sentences and words
-	- vocabulary size
 	- avg word length
-		- TTR
+	- avg sentence length
-	- number of backchannels or signs of paying attention
+	- number of backchannels
 		- "Yeah"
 		- "Uh hu"
 		- laughter
+	- most common back channels

 ### Questions and Hypotheses: